Hands-on Gear Review

 Street Price: Varies from $95 - $160 | Compare prices at 4 resellers

-Cons: Best for high output activities- not for standing around.
+Cons: Best for high output activities in cold windy weather.

-Best Uses: Nordic skiing, winter running, snowshoeing, rock climbing.
+Best Uses: Nordic skiing, winter hiking, snowshoeing, winter running.

 Compare top rated competitors side-by-side >